hssmalo/steampunkfantasy/quickrules_endgame.md

 Poison damage: Applies ONLY to biological units!
 Apply damage to regular damage table, but apply poison resistances if any.
 Ignores armor. +1 future damage applies to poison damage as well.

-Fire damage: Apply damage to regular damage table, but apply poison resistances if any.
-Ignores armor and +1 future damage tokens applies to fire damage as well.
+Fire damage: Apply damage to regular damage table, but apply fire resistances if any.
+Ignores armor. +1 future damage tokens applies to fire damage as well.

-Bleeding damgage: Ignore armor, apply + to future damage if any, roll on regular damage table.
+Bleeding damage: Ignore armor, apply + to future damage if any, roll on regular damage table.

 Psychic damage: Only applies to units with a psychic damage table.
 Ignore regular + to future damage

-Crew damage: Only applies to units with a psychic damage table.
-Apply only + to future crew daamge
+Crew damage: Only applies to units with a crew damage table.
+Apply only + to future crew damage

 Any other special damage: only applies to units with given special damage table